nuritiz/todo-app-client/README.md

 # TODO App

-One pager which presents the current todo list. you can add new todos, and remove tosos by clicking on their checkbox.
+One pager which presents the current todo list. you can add new todos, and remove todos by clicking on their checkbox.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).